 Some PD medications can disrupt sleep.
 Others make people sleepy during the day.
 Not surprisingly, sleep-related symptoms are reported by more than 75% of people with PD.

 Disrupted sleep can affect your health, mood and overall quality of life.
 Furthermore, when people with PD don’t sleep well, their care partner’s sleep is disrupted, too.
 Caregivers also need restful sleep to stay healthy and be at their best.

 - Excessive daytime sleepiness

-- Talking or yelling out while asleep
+- Talking, yelling out or physically acting out while asleep

 - Vivid dreaming